 Again, homeopathy with guidance from a professional is a good option to help your dog with recovery.

 There are 2 other effects of distemper.
-One is enamel hypoplasia (no development of enamel on the teeth) which requires great attention to diet and dental care.
+One is enamel hypoplasia (meaning there’s no development of enamel on the teeth) which requires great attention to diet and dental care.
 The other is thickened nose and footpads (hyperkeratosis) which can thicken and crack and lead to infections.

 A dog that survives distemper can live a fairly normal life … or he may suffer persistent seizures.